-Permitted Changes to Salary Reduction Agreement to Reflect: Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Loss of coverage under another employment based group health plan (e.g., 26-year old employee loses coverage under parent's plan, domestic partnership ends, or employee's 22-year old child terminates employment) Enrollment of employee Enrollment of individual losing coverage (may be subject to waiver restrictions) Required Enrollment in FSA Increase in dollar election HIPAA special enrollment based on the loss of other coverage is available to the employee and other individuals who are eligible under the plan, including domestic and civil union partners and their children.
+Permitted Change s to Salary Reduction Ag reement to Reflect: Comments Front Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Event Applies to the Plan HIPAA Special Enrol lments (not required for HIPAA-excepted benef ïts) Loss of coverage under another employment- based group health plan For example: • 26-year-old employee loses coverage under parent's plan • Domestic partnership ends • Employee's 22-year-old child terminates employment Enrollment of employee Enrollment of individual losing coverage (may be subject to waiver restrictions - see comments) Required Enrollment in FSA Increase in dollar election HIPAA special enrollment based on the loss of other coverage is available to the employee and other individuals who are eligible under the plan, including domestic and civil union partners and their children.
 An employer is permitted to limit special enrollment rights to individuals who actually were enrolled in another plan at the time of the coverage waiver.
 To enforce this provision, the plan may require a written statement from an employee who is waiving coverage that the other coverage is the reason for the waiver.
-If the employer uses and communicates this requirement and the employee does not provide it, the plan is not required to offer a HIPAA special enrollment if the other coverage is lost. ☐ Yes ☐ No Loss of eligibility for individual health insurance (e.g., insurer drops individual product line, drops specific plan design such as Enrollment of employee Enrollment of individual losing coverage (may be Required Enrollment in FSA Increase in dollar election HIPAA special enrollment based on the loss of other coverage is available to the employee and other individuals who are eligible under the plan, including domestic and civil union partners and their children.
-An employer is permitted to limit special enrollment rights to individuals who actually ☐ Yes ☐ No
+If the employer uses and communicates this requirement and the employee does not provide it, the plan is not required to offer a HIPAA special enrollment if the other coverage is lost.
+Yes No